moss-foundation/sapic/plugins/template-parser/permissions/autogenerated/reference.md

 ## Default Permission

-Default permissions for the url-parser plugin
+Default permissions for the template-parser plugin

 #### This default permission set includes the following: